 English violinist, singer and songwriter Nancy Kerr is one of the most celebrated folk musicians of her generation, and has to date won 6 Folk Awards from BBC Radio 2.
 Her 2016 album Instar examined the relationship between folk song and the environment and led to collaborations with contemporary nature writers Rob Cowen (Common Ground) and Helen Macdonald (H is for Hawk) as part of her curation at Kings Place, London.
 She has composed for commissions The Radio Ballads (BBC Radio 2), The Elizabethan Session, Sweet Liberties (Parliament) and Shake The Chains, and performs with Melrose Quartet, Martin Simpson and Andy Cutting and as part of Peter Bellamy’s folk opera The Transports.

-Greg Russell (Fretted Strings and Band with Song)
+Greg Russell (Fretted Strings and Intermediate Band)

 Greg Russell has established himself as one of the most significant players on the UK folk scene.
 Playing guitar, bouzouki and singing, in 2013 he won the BBC Radio 2 Young Folk Award and in 2014 won the Horizon Award from the same source, both alongside Ciaran Algar.
 Since 2016, Greg has also been involved in two critically acclaimed projects; The Transports (5 stars The Guardian) and Shake the Chains (4 stars The Guardian).
 The latter, a project put together by Greg which included Peggy Seeger, Martin Simpson and many more.
 Furthermore, Greg has played guitars and bouzouki in Nancy Kerr’s Sweet Visitor Band since 2015.